NCEA Board of Directors

 Sister Mary Grace Walsh, ASCJ, Ph.D.

-SISTER MARY GRACE WALSH, ASCJ, Ph.D., is the president of Cor Jesu Academy, St. Louis, Missouri.
-Sr. Mary Grace is an Apostle of the Sacred Heart of Jesus, an international congregation of religious women.
-She also serves on the leadership team of the Mary Queen of Apostles Province of the Congregation, which includes the sisters who serve in its missions throughout the United States and in Ireland.
-Cor Jesu Academy was founded and is owned by the sisters and is a college preparatory school for young women.
-As president, Sr. Mary Grace serves as the chief executive officer of the academy, provides overall leadership and vision and bears ultimate responsibility for the integration of faith and learning.
-Prior to her position at Cor Jesu Academy, Sister Mary Grace served as the provost for education, evangelization and catechesis and the president of Saint Thomas Seminary in the Archdiocese of Hartford.
-She also she served as superintendent and later secretary of Catholic education and faith formation in the Diocese of Bridgeport.
-She has been an elementary and secondary school teacher and administrator in seven arch/dioceses throughout the country in parochial, diocesan and religious congregation-sponsored schools.
-Sister Mary Grace holds a bachelor’s degree in English from Albertus Magnus College, a master’s degree in educational administration and supervision from Saint Louis University and earned a Ph.D. in educational administration/church leadership from Fordham University.
+SISTER MARY GRACE WALSH, ASCJ, Ph.D., an Apostle of the Sacred Heart of Jesus, was appointed superintendent of schools of the Archdiocese of New York by His Eminence, Timothy Cardinal Dolan and began her new role on July 17, 2023.
+In this position she is responsible for the education of students in 170 Catholic schools in Manhattan, Staten Island, the Bronx, Westchester and the upper counties that comprise the archdiocese.
+Before becoming superintendent of schools, Sr. Mary Grace served as president of Cor Jesu Academy located in St. Louis, Missouri.
+In her tenure as president, Sr. Mary Grace served as the chief executive officer and provided overall leadership and vision for the integration of faith and learning.
+Sr. Mary Grace served as the provost for education, evangelization and catechesis and the president of Saint Thomas Seminary in the Archdiocese of Hartford, where she was responsible for the continuum of Catholic education and formation for all the faithful of the archdiocese and the supervision and coordination of the offices which served Catholic schools.
+From 2006 through 2015 she served as superintendent and later secretary of Catholic Education and Faith Formation in the Diocese of Bridgeport.
+She has also been an elementary and secondary school teacher and administrator in seven arch/dioceses throughout the country in parochial, diocesan, and congregation-sponsored schools and just completed her service as a provincial councilor for the Mary, Queen of Apostles province of her religious community.
+Sr. Mary Grace holds a B.A. in English from Albertus Magnus College, an M.A. in educational administration and supervision from Saint Louis University and a Ph.D. in educational administration/church leadership from Fordham University.

 Board Members Emeritus